Abson-dev/plan/examples.md

-Comparison of the colours of the task components with the vertical line suggests that this student is lagging a bit on her literature review, but basically on-track in her development of her analysis tools, and doing very well on her planed thesis research.
+Comparison of the colours of the task components with the vertical line suggests that this student is lagging a bit on her literature review, but on-track with the development of analysis tools, and doing very well on her planned thesis research.

 ![gantt](gantt.png)